sandialabs/pyapprox/docs/source/install.rst

 Windows
 ^^^^^^^

+For the visualization methods to work and to support general latex display, a copy of `MikTex <https://miktex.org/download>`_ should be installed.

 Windows currently has an issue which breaks the NumPy runtime (`see here for details <https://tinyurl.com/y3dm3h86>`_).
 The following instructions provide a workaround.

 First, set up an empty `conda` environment